Is your facility interested in accreditation?

 - surgeons to be board certified and have hospital privileges for any procedure that is performed.

 - the use of anesthesia professionals for deeper levels of anesthesia.

 - a safe surgical environment, equipment, drugs, etc. through specific standards.

 - office-based surgery settings that are equal to hospital standards.

-- regular peer review which allows us to monitor trends (complications, mortalities, etc.).
+- regular patient safety data reporting which allows us to monitor trends (complications, mortalities, etc.).

 To start your accreditation process your facility will need to complete the application that corresponds with your facility’s program.
 The application along with other required documentation is available under Documents.

 The application requires submitting essential information about your organization including but not limited to:

 - ownership and management,